“There is nothing either good or bad, but thinking makes it so.”

 Director Chris Berry also contributed an editorial column on race in our City to the Tallahassee Democrat

-Our previous productions, in partnership with Tallahassee Community College, Leon County Schools, and Goodwood Museum & Gardens, were received tremendously by students, teachers, and the community at large.
+Our previous productions, in partnership with Tallahassee Community College, Leon County Schools, Goodwood Museum & Gardens and most recently, with Black History Month Festival, were received tremendously by students, teachers, and the community at large.

 A Town Divided Gallery